 This can be in the form of dividends, which would require a TON of money invested, royalties for a creative work you’ve made, profits from a business you own, or rents from real estate.

-Very few people will become cashflow millionaires because it takes a lot of work to build a business to that size.
+Very few people will become cashflow millionaires because it takes a lot of work to build a business or portfolio to that size.